-Blast a warning to users
+Blast a warning to users on every page

 If you want to blast a warning to users on every page, add the alert or callout to the layouts/page.html page right below the frontmatter.
 Every page using the page layout (all, by defaut) will show this message.